ctrlw/magni/README.md

 A slightly more in-depth description of the first 2 hardware setups is given at http://www.fhack.org/2018/12/19/raspberry-pi-video-magnifier-2018/

-If you use the optional push buttons instead of a numerical keyboard, the script expects them at Pin 7 for the scale button and Pin 12 for the colour-invert button, using physical numbering (7 being the 4th pin on the left, 12 being the 6th pin on the right of the GPIO).
+If you use the optional push buttons instead of a numerical keyboard, the script expects them at GPIO 4 (physical 7) for the scale button and GPIO 18 (physical 12) for the colour-invert button, using BCM numbering (4 being the 4th pin on the left, 18 being the 6th pin on the right of the GPIO).
 Each button needs to be connected with GND, e.g. at pins 9 and 14.

 ## Setup
 * Download [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/) and install on SD card